 Even in today's world, where trade and the exchanging of cultures and languages have never been easier, the country has many differences that lead to fascination and culture shock from visitors.

 Often, tourists are advised to study local customs and manners before visiting the country so as not to offend local people when we go.
 And remember that behaviours such as talking on the phone while riding the train or blowing your nose in public can be considered rude in Japan.

 But what of things that we think of as rude in our own cultures?
 You may be surprised to find that some things we think of as offensive at home are actually perfectly okay, or sometimes even expected, in the Land of the Rising Sun!
-Here are eight examples.
+Here are nine examples.